fils/grow/README.md

 S3 backend or any of the AWS, Google Cloud or Azure object storage services.
 I've tested this mostly on Docker Swarm and Google Cloud Run.

-> Note:  GROW is a very simplist object server.
+> Note:  GROW is a very simplistic object server.
 For a more sophisticate
 > solution with far more features try Clouder. (https://clowder.ncsa.illinois.edu/)

 GROW leverages the RDA Digital Object Cloud pattern and is a basic implementation